indigotech/onboard-felipe-tripovichy/README.md

 ### Steps to run and debug

 - Open Android Studio
-- Run on terminar: npx react-native run-android
+- Run on terminal: npx react-native run-android